earthwebdev/frontend-assignment/docs.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Bonus Points:

+- Making use of TypeScript for type safety.
+- Use of Next.js is preferred over react
+- Use of global state management with Redux toolkit, Recoil or any other state management library.
+- Implement a responsive UI to improve user experience on mobile devices.
+- Handle loading and error states during data fetching.
+- Add a shopping cart functionality where users can add products to the cart and view the cart.